EvilCodebot/Hashicorp-Runtime/README.md

 ## Prerequisites

-- AWS CLI configured with appropriate credentials
+- AWS CLI configured with appropriate credentials ([AWS CLI Authentication Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html))
 - AWS session-manager-plugin
 - Terraform
 - Make

 ## Getting Started

 To understand how everything works, start with vm_b_init.sh and vm_a_init.sh—these run on the first startup of each VM.

-Alternatively, explore the Makefile to get started.
+1. Use Makefile to spin up AWS infrastructure
+2. Connect to VM-A via SSM (AWS Systems Manager)
+3. Use Makefile inside VM-A to curl GO service.
+Voilà!
+4. Don't forget to spin down AWS infrastructure after you are done